Siridean/Portfolio/Collage_Image_of_Images/README.txt

 My process is normally to use basic code and algorithms where possible to enhance readability and lead times.
 I will only significantly optimise where appropriate and if there is a large leadtime (like a personal open-ended project)

+Note example images not provided here due to personal nature of my output and source images.
+(Anniversary gift to my partner! :) )